-The government-wide financial statements (Statement of Net Position and Statement of Activities) report information on all of the non-fiduciary activities of the primary government.
+The government-wide financial statements, Statements of Net Position Revenues, Expenditures and Changes in Net Position, report information on all of the non-fiduciary activities of the primary government.
 The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.

-The Statements of Activities demonstrates the degree to which the direct expenses of a given function, or segment, are offset by program revenues.
+The Statement of Revenues, Expenditures and Changes in Net Position demonstrates the degree to which the direct expenses of a given function, or segment, are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function or segment.
 Program revenues include charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function or segment.
 Other items not properly included among program revenues are reported instead as general revenues.